What Is a Landing Page?

 A lot has been written about creating better landing pages.
 You have probably read a lot about landing page optimization tips to create better landing pages that get higher conversion.
 So why should you read this post after all?

-You have converted customers before you optimized for conversion and you will be losing customers ever after optimization.
-The point is, you have been doing a few things right which has brought the customers in and the objective is to do the right things more in order to convert more visitors.
+Because it underlines one important aspect, one secret that marketers like you and me forget when crunching numbers – listening to what the customers say.
+You had converted customers before you optimized for conversion, and you will be losing customers even after optimization.
+The point is you have been doing a few things right, which has brought the customers in, and the objective is to leverage on the right things more in order to convert more visitors.

-1. Listen to your customers
+1. Listen to Your Customers

 Nobody would know about the positives and negatives of your website/landing page better than your customers.
-As mentioned already, you have to increase the positives and decrease the negatives and to do that; you need to know what they are.
-The easiest way of knowing them is asking your visitors about it.
+As mentioned, you have to increase the positives and decrease the negatives and to do that, you need to know what they are.
+The easiest way to know them is by asking your visitors about it.